Montana/quarrel/README.md

 python quarrel.py
 ```

-You should then see something like this, it is randomized, so Dustin or myself may or may not win.
+You should then see something like this, it is randomized, so Dustin or myself may or may not win

 <img src="http://www.grapesoda.org/quarrel.png"/>